 What’s really the cause for the surrender of an animal?
 Taking the time to find out and talking through solutions to the problem allows, in many cases, the pet to remain at home rather than entering a shelter.
 Learn more.

 Recognizing behavior issues as the number one cause of pet relinquishment, the Richmond SPCA has developed programs that encourage owners to resolve their pets’ behavior problems and keep them in their homes.
-These programs include a free behavior helpline, behavior evaluation sessions ($20 fee effective Jan.
-1, 2013), free online behavior resources, and pet training courses.
+These programs include a free behavior helpline, behavior evaluation sessions ($35 fee), free online behavior resources, and pet training courses.

 How to Make This a Happy Event for Fido and Fluffy Too!